jaemolihm/pw2w90_test/README.md

 * I had to change `character(len=*)` in line 83 of `wannier_lib.F90` to `character(len=3)` to make QE run.
 I do not understand why this change is needed...

 ### Code coverage
-* Code coverage can be viewed from the file `coverage/output/index.html`.
+* Code coverage can be viewed from the file [in this link](https://raw.githack.com/jaemolihm/pw2w90_test/master/coverage/output/index.html)
+  * The source HTML file is `coverage/output/index.html`.
 * To compute the coverage, follow these steps.
 Note that you should use GNU compilers.
   1. Add `-fprofile-arcs -ftest-coverage` to the compilation command and add `-lgcov --coverage` to the linking command (only for `pw2wannier90`).
 Compile the program.
   2. Run tests.
   3. Go to directory `coverage` and run `./create_coverage.sh`.
   4. Inspect `output/index.html`.

-TODO: Add readme on cases which are covered. (better: use code coverage tool)
+### Notes
+* Requires python3 and python3 modules fortio and termcolor.

-I cound not run library mode with gcc (even after the change noted above) due to the error:
+* I cound not run library mode with gcc (even after the change noted above) due to the error:
 ```
 Program received signal SIGSEGV: Segmentation fault - invalid memory reference.